fkmiec/goscript/README.md

 ## Features

+**Goscript** aims to make scripting in Go **_feel_** like scripting in other languages.

 * Execute simple go code directly on the command line
 * Write go source files anywhere in your filesystem and execute them like a script with shebang
-* Compile go code into named binaries for repeated use.
-Build up a library of custom commands.
+* Compile go code into named binaries you can use anywhere like common system commands (e.g. cat, echo, ls, grep, find, etc.)
+* Support to make writing short scripts easier, like handling boilerplate and automating imports
-* Everything in one dedicated project, accessible system-wide through the **goscript** command.
+* Organizes everything in one dedicated project, accessible system-wide through the **goscript** command
 * Options to generate templates for go scripts, list existing commands and print paths to project and source code to facilitate editing and maintenance.

-## Philosophy

-Scripting in Go should **_feel_** like scripting in other languages.

-* You should be empowered to write scripts where you are working (ie. outside of a Go project folder)
-* You should be able to execute short scripts directly on the command line
-* You should be able to use a shebang to turn a go source file into an executable script
-* It should be easy to keep track of your scripts
-* It should be easy to use your scripts anywhere like common system commands (e.g. cat, echo, ls, grep, find, etc.).
-* There should be support to make writing short scripts easier, like handling boilerplate and automating imports.
-* Finally, it should be flexible.
+* Flexibility.
 If you want to write a shebang script for local use, great.
 If you want to write a throw-away one-liner with hard-coded arguments, no problem.
 If you want to write a reusable system command ... why not?
 It's your choice.

 ## How It Works